felipecarrillo100/nmeaairplane/README.md

 If you use **ActiveMQ**, you can enable both MQTT and STOMP connectors.
 ActiveMQ will automatically and transparently map MQTT topics to STOMP destinations.

 #### Example Mapping:
-- MQTT topic: `producers/cessna/data` to
+- MQTT topic: `producers/cessna/data` is mapped to
 - STOMP topic: `/topic/producers.cessna.data`

 This bridging lets MQTT publishers and STOMP consumers (like Catalog Explorer) work together seamlessly.

 ---

-## Requirements
+## Requirements to compile

 - Windows 10 or later (or Linux)
 - Visual Studio 2022 (with C++ development workload) or GCC/Clang on Linux
 - [vcpkg](https://github.com/microsoft/vcpkg) package manager
 - CMake (version 3.10 or later)
-- MQTT broker (e.g., ActiveMQ, Mosquito) running locally or remotely

 ---